ansible/dci-partner-ansible/overview.md

 ## Meeting with Partner

-* Hi level explanation of where we are
+* High level explanation of where we are
 * Show DCI interface
     * Global State
     * Result runs